 Another one of Castro’s features is the ability to import MP3 files via iCloud Drive.
 This feature allows you to side-load DRM-free audiobooks or lectures.
 One of the other apps I looked at (Overcast) supports a similar function, but it is limited to 2GB in total file size (Castro Plus required).

 Castro is a free download, but it requires a subscription ($18.99 per year) to unlock additional features like trim silence, enhance voices, night mode, custom app icons, and more.
 Castro’s overall design is unique and well done.
-I’ve used the app off and on from version 1, and I have loved watching it evolve.
-Castro also includes support for password-protected feeds.
+If you are the type that subscribes to a lot of podcasts but only grabs a handful a week, Castro’s functionality is perfect for you.

 Castro can be downloaded on the App Store.

 Pocket Casts has been around the iPhone podcast app scene for about as long as any app has been.
-One of the features it pioneered was storing your feeds on a server so refreshing is fast and has minimal effects on battery life.
+One of the features it pioneered was storing your feeds on a server so refreshing is fast and has minimal effects on battery life, and almost all apps have copied it today.

 From a design perspective, Pocket Casts is just beautiful.
 I love the colors it uses along with the fonts.
 Like a lot of the other apps, it contains multiple playback speeds, a trim silence option, and a voice boost option.
 In my years of using the app, Pocket Casts’ playlist system is probably the most robust and laid out the best.